 After much trial and error we realized that right before bed, when the kids are asleep, is the one consistent time we are together and able to pray.
 We found that at that early stage in our prayer life we were not ready for a daily rosary/chaplet or praying several Our Fathers or Hail Mary’s since at that initial stage it felt like we were just reciting words and our hearts weren’t in it.
-At that time, we also felt a little weird using our own words since we weren’t used to praying like that before or we just weren’t sure of what to say.
+We also felt a little weird using our own words since we weren’t used to praying like that before and we just weren’t sure of what to say.
 When we would try reading scripture, often times we weren’t sure what the message was and somehow it just didn’t feel like we actually prayed.
-(Maybe we picked passages from the old testament which was hard to apply to our life or we were poor at reflecting on what we read).
+(Maybe we picked passages from the old testament which was hard to apply to our life or we were just not so good at reflecting on what we read).

 It was a long process of trying many different ways until we found the Universal Prayer by Pope Clement XI.
 We loved this prayer because it covered everything from an increase in faith and love, to more particular daily struggles such as temperance in food and drink, a well ordered life, diligence in our work, attentiveness at prayer and more.